AxelUser/maltsev.space/src/posts/009-counting-bloom-filters/index.md

 - A fixed-size **bit array**
 - A set of **hash functions**

-Each time you insert an element, it is hashed `k` times to determine `k` bit positions in the array.
-Those bits are then set to `1`.
-However, since the bit array is shared across all elements, multiple elements may overlap and set the same bits.
+Each time you insert an element, it is hashed `k` times to determine `k` bit positions in the array, and those bits are set to `1`.
+Since the bit array is shared across all elements, multiple elements may overlap and set the same bits — this is expected and what makes Bloom filters space-efficient.

-This is expected — and it's what makes Bloom filters space-efficient.
-But it also leads to a key limitation: **you can't tell which element set a given bit**.

-If you try to delete an element by resetting its `k` bits to `0`, you may accidentally unset bits that are still needed by other elements.
-This would break one of the Bloom filter's key guarantees: **no false negatives**.
-After such a deletion, a previously inserted element might no longer be recognized as present.
+But this sharing creates a fundamental problem: **you can't tell which element set a given bit**.
+If you try to delete an element by resetting its `k` bits to `0`, you may accidentally unset bits that are still needed by other elements, breaking one of the Bloom filter's key guarantees: **no false negatives**.

-> It's similar to erasing your tag from a public graffiti wall — you might end up scrubbing off someone else's mark too, and now no one can tell they were ever there.

-### Step 1: Inserting Elements
+Let's see this in action with a simple example.
+Suppose we have a Bloom filter with 11 bits and we want to insert two elements:

+- **Element A** hashes to positions 2, 5, and 8
+- **Element B** hashes to positions 5, 7, and 10

+Notice that both elements share position 5 — this is where the trouble begins.

+First, we insert both elements.
+Element A sets bits at positions 2, 5, and 8.
+Then Element B tries to set bits at positions 5, 7, and 10.
+Position 5 is already set from Element A, so it remains `1`, while positions 7 and 10 are newly set.
+Our final bit array looks like: `[0,0,1,0,0,1,0,1,1,0,1]`.

 ```mermaid
 graph TD